Athletic center

 5 (100%)

-From 2014 to 2020, the Marist College Athletic Training program maintained a 100% first-time pass rate on the BOC examination and was one of only nine programs out of over 300 programs nationally to have that distinction.
-Over the past 10 years, Marist has maintained a 96% first-time pass rate, well above the national average.
+From 2014 to 2020, the Marist College Athletic Training program maintained a 100% first time pass rate on the BOC examination and was one of only 9 programs out of over 300 programs nationally to have that distinction.
+Over the past 10 years Marist College has maintained a 96% first time pass rate, well above the national average.

 Board of Certification (National) Outcomes